taniyeahh7/WellnessSphere/README.md

 React frontend for a Recipe Generator which generates recipes on basis of health requirements of an individual.
+Also an interface for a virtual fitness guide.

 # Getting Started with Create React App